csdms/ivy/lessons/best-practices/collaboration-etiquette.md

 * If you're the repository owner, only merge pull requests when all tests pass.
 The default branch to always be clean and working.

+And here are a few recommendations that fall outside the workflow:

 * Software isn't finished until it has tests and documentation.
-  (Greg Tucker: "Write for your 'future self'.")
+  (Greg Tucker: "Write for your *future self*")

+* Avoid including data in a repository.
+There's some gray area for data used in an example, but the data should be small.

+* Use conda environments liberally; you can easily set up an environment for testing, then discard it when finished

+* Avoid responding to GitHub issues and pull requests by email--it obscures the context of the issue or pull request, and adds extra text to the thread on GitHub.

+If you have suggestions for other best practices, please submit them as an [issue](https://github.com/csdms/espin/issues) to the ESPIn repository!

 ## Summary

-Working on a collaborative project is a bit more complicated that working alone, but following a few simple rules can make things go more smoothly.
+Working on a collaborative project is more complicated that working alone, but following a few simple rules can make things go more smoothly.
 If all else fails, just remember: be kind.